 I’ve been following your blog for a while now and I really trust your judgment.
 Which is better in your opinion, Dell or HP?

-Rick’s answer: Thanks so much for following my blog Anita.
+Rick’s answer: Thanks so much for following my blog, Anita.
 I appreciate it very much!

+Like I said, the answer to your question depends on who you ask.
 I know that’s a very poor answer, but it’s really the best one I have for you.

 This is similar to the perpetual Nikon vs. Canon debate in the camera world.
 Both companies make awesome cameras, but which one is best depends on who you ask.

-While there are no guarantees (after all, every company on the planet makes a lemon on occasion), if you choose a machine that lots of other folks have already purchased and like, chances are you will be happy with your purchase too.
+While there are no guarantees (after all, every manufacturer on the planet makes a lemon on occasion), if you choose a machine that lots of other folks have already purchased and like, chances are you will be happy with your purchase too.

-I hope this helps Anita.
+I hope this helps, Anita.
 Good luck!